 The Student Assistance Program (SAP) is an important intervention for the youth in Pennsylvania.
-Figure 8 shows the total 32,424 for SAP services for Fiscal Year 2009-2010 broken down into their specific approach (service code), three (3) percent overall increase in services from Fiscal Year 2008-2009.
+Figure 8 shows a total of 32,417 SAP services for Fiscal Year 2010-2011 broken down into their specific approach (service code).
 The SAP referrals were initiated by teachers, parents or counselors.
 These are recurring educational services that are provided to SAP-identified students only.
 SAP assists school personnel in identifying issues like alcohol, tobacco and other drugs, as well as mental health issues which can impede students' success.
 Services include assessment, consultation, referral and/or small group education for SAP-identified youth.
 SAP is mandated to all SCAs to complement their prevention initiatives.

-Figure 8 Student Assistance Programs (SAP) as Reported to PBPS SFY 2009-2010
+Student Assistance Programs (SAP) as Reported to PBPS SFY 2010-2011